KeatonMueller/pushfight/README.md

 # pushfight

+This is my Senior Project for my Computer Science degree at Yale University.

-This is a project to create an intelligent agent for the game of Push Fight, a multi-action adversarial board game.
+It involves creating an intelligent agent for the game of Push Fight, a multi-action adversarial board game.

+It is coded using Java version 11.

 ## How to use it